elerch/aws-sdk-for-zig/README.md

 NOTE ON S3: For me, S3 is currently intermittently available using TLS 1.3, so it appears deployments are in progress.
-The last couple days it has been available consistently, so I have removed it from the list.
+The last couple days it has been not been available consistently, so I have added it back to the list.

 ```
 data.iot
 models.lex
 opsworks
-support
+s3
 ```

 Dependency tree